bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 To get the link into my clipboard I would pipe the output of my script into the Mac's `pbcopy` command to send the link to the clipboard, replacing the URL.

-This was quite a clunky terminal command, and to add insult to injury, at some point in the process and unwanted trailing newline character was always injected after the link.
+This was quite a clunky terminal command, and, to add insult to injury, at some point in the process, an unwanted trailing newline character was always injected after the link.
 I never did find a way to avoid that!

 I didn't want to just re-implement that same experience, I wanted to take things up a level, and build a script that behaves just like a regular terminal command.